joshl26/joshl26/README.md

 ### A few things about me

-- 💻 I'm a web developer, engineer, programmer, ...
+- 💻 I'm a web developer, computer scientist, engineer and programmer.
-- 📍 I'm from Canada
+- 📍 I'm from Toronto, ontario, Canada.
-- 🕸️ I am passionate about building webapps with React.js
+- 🕸️ I am passionate about building webapps with React.js.
-- 🤝 I like to meet new people
+- 🤝 I like to meet new people.
-- 🎾 I like to go camping and snowboarding
+- 🎾 I like the outdoors, camping and snowboarding.

 ## 📫 How to reach me?